au190/au190_myEsp/readme.md

 cmnd/ws/PulseTime5 300

 -----------   PulseTimeOn   -----------
-PulseTimeOn - If PulseTime msg is sent the output turns ON automatically.
+PulseTimeOn - If PulseTime msg is sent, the output turns ON automatically.
             - It can be 0 or 1

 cmnd/ws/PulseTimeOn